byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 A "data programming" language with a syntax designed for creating modules of data that can be copied and composed in various ways using boolean expressions without necessitating re-definition of the same data.

 ### **Tridy Composer**:
-A sub-component of the Tridy interpreter that is tasked specifically with evaluating context expressions against the contexts of different modules, and then executing specific operations of the interpreted statement on the modules that are matched by the context expression.
+A sub-component of the Tridy interpreter that is tasked specifically with the process of composition.

 ### **Tridy Interpreter**:
 A sub-component of TridyDB that is tasked with reading in Tridy statements and performing the correct actions that those statements describe in accordance with the Tridy language specifications.

 ### **TridyDB**:
-A middleware application consisting of an object storage engine (the database), a Tridy interpreter that reads and processes statements written in the Tridy language against the database, and presents the affected object or sub-objects as output, thus providing both the database and the main interface for it.
+This project; a Node-based implementation for a Tridy interpreter, consisting of an object storage engine (the database), an actual interpreter that reads and processes statements written in the Tridy language against the database, and on the user-interfacing side, a Node package/module with all of this, and a separate middleware application.

+### **TridyDB Application**:
+A standalone installation of TridyDB that turns it into a userland terminal utility, and which can be run through various modes determining its general behavior.

+### **TridyDB CLI**:
+See "**TridyDB Application**"

+### **Verbatim Mode**:
+A special way of sending input to a TridyDB server that involves sending Tridy code to the server directly through the `PUT` method, where the server does everything from tokenization to composition.

 ### **Variable**:
 Special tags or parts of tags starting with `$` that are used to associate the tag as a key to a corresponding value that be called by this key to result in the value of the key being placed with the final output.